Therapy for Executives

 More clarity about your patterns, needs, and limits

 High-achieving people are often very good at overriding their own needs.
 In executive therapy, we pay attention to the patterns beneath the over-functioning: why you say yes when already stretched, why rest feels uncomfortable, and why it’s hard to let others carry their share.
+Those patterns made sense long before they became automatic.

 A less reactive relationship to pressure

 The goal is not to remove pressure from your life.
 It is to help you become less driven by urgency, guilt, perfectionism, or the need to stay in control at all times.
 With deeper self-understanding, you may have more room to respond instead of automatically pushing harder, shutting down, or taking responsibility for everything.
+Most people notice this first in small moments: being interrupted, contradicted, or kept waiting on a decision that is already made.

 A more integrated relationship with ambition

 The therapy for executives framework is not about making you less ambitious.
 But ambition can become costly when tied to self-worth, fear, perfectionism, or pressure to always be useful or impressive.
 In executive therapy, we’ll explore what your ambition has done for you, what it has protected you from, and what it may be costing.
 It is possible to have ambition without losing yourself in it.
+Most people leave with more of it, not less.

 More presence in your relationships and personal life

 Many executives are physically present but mentally still at work.
 Executive therapy can help you understand what keeps pulling you away from connection, whether it is unfinished work, unresolved conflict, guilt, or the difficulty letting yourself need anything from anyone.
+The tell is often subtle: you are in the room, the conversation is happening, and you could not repeat the last two minutes of it back.

 A steadier sense of self beyond performance